 State Assessment Boundary:

-Atomic-scale mechanisms of evaporation and condensation or defining the unseen particles are not expected in state assessment.
+Atomic-scale mechanisms of evaporation and condensation or defining unseen particles are not expected in state assessment.

 5-PS1-2.
-Measure and graph the weights of substances before and after a reaction or phase change to provide evidence that regardless of the type of change that occurs when heating, cooling, or combining substances, the total weight of matter is conserved.
+Measure and graph the weights (masses) of substances before and after a reaction or phase change to provide evidence that regardless of the type of change that occurs when heating, cooling, or combining substances, the total weight (mass) of matter is conserved.

 Clarification Statement: